dishad/CSCI2963/README.md

-# CSCI2963-Labs
+# CSCI2963
-Repository for the labs of CSCI2963
+Repository for anything and everything that is useful for CSCI2963